 flowcheck combined with

-budget offers microbenchmark like performance analysis of code within an actual real execution environment.
-Maybe it is times to reconsider your microbenchmark approach and tooling.
+budget offers microbenchmark-like performance analysis of code within an actual real execution environment.
+Maybe it is time to reconsider your microbenchmark approach and tooling.
 You’re doing it wrong if it is not real.